 - /var/log/app.log

-Use a unique id for each filestream input and avoid overlapping paths across running inputs, or the same log file can be harvested twice.
+Use a unique id for each filestream input and avoid overlapping paths across running inputs.
+Duplicate IDs or overlapping paths can duplicate events or stop an input from starting.

 $ sudo filebeat test config -c /etc/filebeat/filebeat.yml